 The Bottom Line:

 Recognizing these red flags can save hopeful homeowners time, money, and undue stress.
-Always inspect a house thoroughly, considering aspects like the roof's condition, the home’s foundation, and electrical system.
+Always inspect a house thoroughly, considering aspects like the roof's condition, the home’s foundation, and the electrical system.
 Pay attention to potential location issues or unrealistic pricing.

 Your dream home should not just appeal aesthetically – you also want it to be structurally sound, safe, and reasonably priced.
 Hiring a professional home inspector is always advisable to avoid hidden problems.